tezos/tezos-mirror/docs/developer/contributing.rst

 :ref:`this additional dedicated guide <adding_new_opam_dependency>`.

 In the special case where your MR adds a new Python, Rust, Javascript, or other dependency, additional steps must also be followed.

+* for Python, you can refer to the related section in the :ref:`python testing documentation <python_adding_new_dependencies>`.
+* the Rust dependencies are located in the GitLab repository `tezos-rust-libs
+<https://gitlab.com/tezos/tezos-rust-libs>`_ and the instructions are listed
+there.

-There is currently no dedicated guide.
-Do not hesitate to ask for help on the ``#devteam`` channel of the developer channel.
+For others, there is currently no dedicated guide.
+Do not hesitate to ask for help on the ``#devteam`` channel on the `tezos-dev` Slack.

 .. _protocol_mr: